nicolube/gerber-parser/README.md

 The original author used f360, the initial implementation was written to support files it generated.
 Recently support has been added for the files that DipTrace, KiCad, etc.

-⚠️ Note: this package is still in development and does not cover the full Gerber spec
+⚠️ Note: this package is still in development and does not cover the full Gerber spec, contributions welcomed!

 Currently missing: